avonbied/visio-guide/README.md

-# visio-guide
+# Lex's Visio Guide
-This is an in-depth guide wiki for advanced usage of Microsoft Visio
+This is an in-depth guide wiki for advanced usage of Microsoft Visio.
+The goal is to be able to provide everyday Visio users with a tried and true source of Visio content that is easy to navigate.